Packages and Binaries:

 is "refs/heads/master".
 The two sha1 values before each refname are the

-created will have sha1-old equal to 0{40}, while refs to be deleted will
+ated will have sha1-old equal to 0{40}, while refs to be deleted will have

-certificate is stored in a blob and an environment variable
+cate is stored in a blob and an environment variable GIT_PUSH_CERT can be

-GIT_PUSH_CERT can be consulted for its object name.
-See the description
+consulted for its object name.
+See the description of post-receive hook

 GIT_PUSH_CERT_SIGNER